emmawalshdev/The-Book-bar/README.md

 #### Access denied page
 - Behavior
-  - The Access denied webspage is returned if a user requests a webpage which they do not have permission to view.
+  - The Access denied webpage is returned if a user requests a webpage that they do not have permission to view.

 - Content
   - This template incorporates the Book bar website styling and includes a link to the homepage.

 ### Features Left to Implement
 The following are features that were not included in this release.
-Once the adequate time and a developed skillset are available, these points will be revisited.
+Once adequate time and a developed skillset are available, these points will be revisited.

 * Email authentication for account registration
   - Implement email authentication for users who are registering an account.
 This would be a requirement.